wbleonard/atlas-vector-search-qa/README.md

 Open [params.py](params.py) and configure your connection to Atlas, along with the name of the database and collection you'd like to store your text.
 ### Encode your text
-Install the Sentence Transformers model
+Install the Sentence Transformers model:
 ```zsh
 pip install -U sentence-transformers
 ```